Ifrahtariq2/Ifrahtariq2/README.md

 ## About me🚀:
 Hello!
 I'm Ifrah Tariq.👋.
-With a firm grip on the MERN stack🛡️.
-I am passionate about AI & web development.🤖 I'm currently diving deep into the DSA.
-My passion lies in crafting exceptional user experiences, and I actively contribute to open-source projects.
-Let's collaborate and bring your visions to life! 💻
+I'm currently diving deep into the DSA.
+I am looking forward to persuing a career in Computer Science.
+I'm a passionate tech enthusiast who loves diving into problem-solving.
+Always looking for new challenges, I thrive on learning about the latest technologies.
+I'm dedicated to contributing to open-source projects and enjoy crafting innovative products that make a real difference.

 <h1 align="left"> <img src="https://user-images.githubusercontent.com/74038190/212284087-bbe7e430-757e-4901-90bf-4cd2ce3e1852.gif" width="35px"> Favorite Tech</h1>